jmnis/speechtranslate.io/README.md

 # SpeechTranslate
 SpeechTranslate provides a real-time translation engine powered by azure engine speech.
 You will need a valid Microsoft Azure Subscription Key related to a Speech Service ressource.
 You can find details about how to create a Speech Service ressource and to generate a Microsoft Azure Subscription Key.
+This application was created for a French theatre company who needed a way to provide English subtitles in real time during their shows.
+With this app, the translation happens instantly, offering an immersive experience for both French-speaking and English-speaking audiences.

 # Commands
 CTRL + R: Start/Stop recording